 Original Medicare, Part A, and Part B, generally doesn’t provide coverage for hormone replacement therapy.
 If you require Medicare coverage for prescription drugs associated with hormone replacement therapy, you can explore a MAPD (Medicare Advantage Prescription Drug) plan or a Medicare Part D plan that specifically encompasses these medications.

 Medicare coverage for transition surgery is determined on a case-by-case basis.
 If gender reassignment surgery is being done to treat gender dysphoria, Medicare coverage will likely be available.
 Medicare may cover transmasculine bottom surgery and transfeminine bottom surgery.

-If Medicare declines to provide you coverage for a gender reassignment surgery, you have the right to file an appeal.
+If Medicare declines coverage for a gender reassignment surgery, you can file an appeal.
 When you file the appeal, include all information from the doctor proving the procedure is medically necessary for your gender identity.